alexlee5124/Project5/Tests.md

 2. There should be two quizzes there: the first is the random quiz and the second is the custom quiz since we created them in that order.
 3. Choose either quiz and answer to your best abilities.
 4. If you have taken the quiz before, the program will throw an error message when you press submit.

-Expected Result:
+Expected Result: Students can take quizzes created by teacher accounts.
+These quizzes can only be taken once.

 Test Status: Passed

 **Test 6: Viewing submissions as a student**
 1. From the student menu, choose “View submissions”
 2. Enter the quiz ID that you want to view.
 Try entering an invalid quiz ID to see that it throws an error message.
 3. Then enter a valid quiz ID, one you’ve taken before to view the grade.

-Expected Result:
+Expected Result: Students can view their submissions and grades from quizzes by entering the quiz's ID.

 Test Status: Passed

 **Test 7: View student’s submission as a teacher**
 1. Having logged in as a teacher, choose the “View student submissions.”
 2. In the option box, select the student that you’d like to see the grade of.
 Enter an invalid quiz ID to check that it throws an error message.
 3. Now enter a valid quiz ID to see the student’s submission, both the timestamp and the quiz grade.

-Expected Result:
+Expected Result: Teachers can view student submissions and grades of a specific student by selecting a student and entering a valid quiz ID.

 Test Status: Passed